Terwilliger69105/69105.github.io/_pages/burritoverse/charactercreation.md

 ### Money

 Presumably you've been doing jobs in the past.
-To determine this "starting cash" please use the formula ((INT+LUCK)/2)*1000 which you may use to buy whatever equipment you please.
+To determine this "starting cash" please use the formula ((INT+LUCK)/2)*1000 which you may use.

 ---